csecht/CountBOINCtasks/README.md

   --count_lim N       Specify number of count reports until program closes (default: 1008)

 ```
-(Options can accept abbreviations, e.g., `./count-tasks --l --int 15 --sum 1h`)
+(Options can be abbreviated, e.g., `./count-tasks --l --i 15 --s 1h --c 12`)

-Running with the default settings, it will count reported completed tasks
+Running with the default settings (no optional arguments), will count
+  tasks that have been reported to the BOINC Project server on a
-for currently running BOINC Projects on a repeating interval of 1 hour, with
+  repeating interval of 1 hour, with summaries provided every 24 hr.
+Basic
-summaries every 24 hr.
-Basic statistics on task times are also provided
+   statistics on task times are also provided with each count.
+The initial
- with each count.
-The initial data that is immediately provided is for the most
+    data that is immediately provided upon launch is for the most recent tasks
-recent tasks reported by boinc-client in the past hour.
-Repeating interval
+     reported by boinc-client in the past hour.
+Repeating interval count begin
- count begin immediately after.
+      immediately after that first report.

 Example results, default settings:
 ```
-$ ./count-tasks
 2020-Oct-19 06:03:54; Tasks reported in past hour: 9
                       (task times total 02:19:47, mean 00:15:31, stdev 00:00:05)
 2020-Oct-19 07:03:58; Tasks reported in past 60m: 8